-- It is expected to be settled in normal operating cycle; - It is held primarily for the purpose of trading; - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
+- It is expected to be settled in normal operating cycle; - It is held primarily for the purpose of trading, - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
 All other liabilities are classified as non-current.

-The operating cycle is the time between the acquisition of assets for processing and their realization in each and each equivalents.
-The Company has evaluated and considered its operating cycle as 12 months.
+The operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
+The Company has d) Property, plant and equipment

-Deferred tax assets/liabilities are classified as non-current assets/liabilities.
+Deferred tax assets/ liabilities are classified as non-current assets/ liabilities.